-If your coach is supplied with a spare tire, it may be fastened to the backwall of the coach or inside a rear storage compartment.
+If your coach is supplied with a spare tire, it may be fastened to the backwall of the coach.

 Some models, however, may have a swingdown spare tire carrier beneath the rear of the coach.
 Please follow all safety warnings and instructions for removing spare tire from the carrier.